-Compatibility of land uses has long been an important consideration for separate incompatible land uses from one another.
+Compatibility of land uses has long been an important consideration for by many of the elements of the Comprehensive Plan, including recognized as a public, health, safety, welfare issue due to the need to separate incompatible land uses from one another.
 Variables like noise, pollution, light, and traffic can play a huge role in the quality of life in surrounding areas and have direct impacts on adjacent land uses and residents.
 It is the City's responsibility to ensure that factors such as these do not negatively impact the community or its residents.
 This is especially critical in a unique bedroom community like Jersey Village that is primarily made up of single-family homes and retail/commercial businesses.
 Therefore, an important consideration of this Future Land Use Plan is to guide the allocation of land uses in a pattern that is intended to produce greater compatibility between the different types of existing land uses.